gs-yoon/gs-yoon.github.io/_posts/2012-02-06-awards&skills.md

 Given for excellent performance in Intelligent Model Car Competition, by Hanyang University.
 </div>

-#### Most Excellence Award, Opensource Academy (2017)
+#### Award of Chief of Staff of the Army(육군참모총장상), Opensource Academy (2017)
 <div class="message">
-Given for excellent performance in development with open-source, by Ministry of Science and ICT, Ministry of National Defense
+Given for excellent performance in development using open-source, by Ministry of Science and ICT, Ministry of National Defense
 </div>